-We estimate that we will receive net proceeds from this offering of approximately US\$56.5 million, after deducting underwriting discounts and estimated offering expenses payable by us.
-These estimates are based upon an assumed public offering price of US\$30.15 per ADS, the last trading price of our ADSs as reported on the New York Stock Exchange on October 29, 2010.
-A US\$1.00 increase (decrease) in the assumed public offering price of US\$30.15 per ADS would increase (decrease) the net proceeds to us from this offering by US\$1.9 million, after deducting the estimated underwriting discounts and commissions and estimated aggregate offering expenses payable by us and assuming no other change to the number of ADSs offered by us as set forth on the cover page of this prospectus.
+We estimate that we will receive net proceeds from this offering of approximately US\$67.6 million, after deducting underwriting discounts and estimated offering expenses payable by us.
+These estimates are based upon the public offering price of US\$36.00 per ADS, after deducting underwriting discounts and commissions and estimated aggregate offering expenses payable by us.